sabiru7860/Capstone-Project-/README.md

 [Forward Step SARIMA model] (https://www.liip.ch/en/blog/time-series-prediction-a-short-comparison-of-best-practices)
 # Importing Data and Tools
-For the first part of my project i needed to import all of my tools and data.
+For the first part of my project i needed to import all of my tools and data I used Pandas and Numpy for Data reading I used Statsmodels and Sklearn to build my models and get metrics.
 For all the tools I used you can look at the first cell of my notebook.
 Next I used a python library called yfinance [yfinance](https://pypi.org/project/yfinance/) to get all my stock data.
-The stocks i decided to use were all the stocks in the NASDAQ 100.
+The stocks I decided to use were all the stocks in the NASDAQ 100.
 These stocks are the biggest 100 nonfinancial companies in America.
-So, the chances that these stocks bankrupt the next day is impossible.
+So, the chances that these stocks bankrupt the next day is highly improbable.
 They are safe companies to trade with.

-#Data Cleaning
+# Data Cleaning
-For data cleaning I wanted to make sure my data fits my needs that is required for my process.
-After looking at my data I had a great understanding of what i needed to do to clean my data steps.
+For data cleaning I wanted to make sure my data fits the needs required for my process.
+After looking at my data I had a great understanding of what I needed to do to clean my data steps.

 ## What needs to be done?
-1. Drop Columns everything except opening price
+1. Drop columns everything except opening price
-2. Drop potential Stocks (If for whatever reason stocks didnt download correctly or have missing data)
+2. Drop potential stocks (If for whatever reason stocks didnt download correctly or have missing data)
 3. Delete next day holding rows from dataset
-4. Fix Shape of my dataset
+4. Fix shape of my dataset
 5. Normalize data

-You can learn more about my process in the data cleaning section of my Capstone notebook
+You can learn more about my process in the data cleaning section of my [Capstone notebook](https://github.com/sabiru7860/Capstone-Project-/blob/master/Capstone/Capstone%20Project.ipynb)

-#Initial EDA
+# Initial EDA
  Explanatory Data Analysis is the process where you explore your data.
 You do this step so you can become more familiar with your data.
-For my eda I decided to look at two interesting features that all stocks have
+For my eda I decided to look at two characteristics that all stocks have.
+This allowed me to to break down my stocks into groups.

  1. Volatility
  2. Correlation

-#Volatility
+# Volatility
 Volatility is a financial term for standard deviation.
 It basically shows you how a stock behaves.
 If a stock has a high standard deviation then it is prone to have wild swings.
 These stocks are best for people who love risk.
-On the other hand stocks that have low volatility are stocks that don’t move too much, These are better for people who have low risk tolerance. i split my dataset into 3 groups.
+On the other hand stocks that have low volatility are stocks that don’t move too much, These are better for people who have low risk tolerance.
+I split my dataset into 3 groups.
 I calculated standard deviation for the opening price of each stock.
-Then sorted list based on the size of standard deviation.
-Finally i used that to bucket my stocks as follows:
+Then sorted the list based on the size of standard deviation.
+Finally I used that to bucket my stocks as follows:

 1. Low
-  1. The 50 stocks with lowest std
+  - The 50 stocks with lowest std
 2. Medium
-	1. Stocks with the 51st to 26th highest std
+	- Stocks with the 51st to 26th highest std
 3. High
-	1. Top 25 stocks with the highest std
+	- Top 25 stocks with the highest std

-You can find more about this process under the Volatility head in my Capstone notebook Capstone Project.ipynb
+You can find more about this process under the Volatility head in my Capstone notebook Capstone Project.ipynb [Notebook](https://github.com/sabiru7860/Capstone-Project-/blob/master/Capstone/Capstone%20Project.ipynb)

-#Correlation
+# Correlation
 Correlations between stocks prices appear frequently in the markets.
-One general rule in investing is to have a diversified portfolio.
-In other words, we do not want stocks that have strong correlation with each other.
-So, what I did was within each volatility group i decided to see if stocks correlate with other stocks within them.
-I decided to use a correlation of 50% or more.
-This is something i am going to refer as a positive correlation.
+Within each volatility group I stocks that have a correlation of 50% or more.
+This is something I will refer to going forward as a positive correlation stock.

-Another way correlation will help me is that i decided that if a stock has a positive correlation to lots of other stocks, I will model that stock and apply it to the stocks it has a positive correlation with.
+Another way correlation will help me is that I decided that if a stock has a positive correlation to lots of other stocks, I will model that stock and apply it to the stocks it has a positive correlation with.
 This will save time and computing power.

-## Steps i am going to achieve this
+## Steps to achieve this
 In each volatility group I am going to:
 1. use the correlation function to see the correlations among the stocks.
 2.From those results I am going to select the stock that has the greatest number of positive correlations within that group.